shivang57721/rablashijupa_website/p3_step1.md

 ## Timeseries analysis

 To further analyze the pageviews, we have to dive deeper into the temporality pageviews related to each topic.
+We will extract the timeseries for each topic and country.

+Then we proceed with:

+* Time series correlation for a selected topic between countries
+* Averaging of all topics to get a correlation matrix between countries, which we interpret as an adjancy matrix for a weighted graph
+* Use of the Louvain algorithm to cluster the weighted graph.

 ## Total number of views per language